 - The child has an unfit parent who is not caring.
 “Unfit” must mean major issues such as drugs, crime, or neglect.

 - The parent has given up his or her role as a parent.

 - A very strong bond or connection exists between you and the child.

-- The child would be physical, medically, or emotionally harmed if returned to the parent.
+- The child would be physically, medically, or emotionally harmed if returned to the parent.

-- There is evidence of physical and psychological harm to your children from the parent.
+- There is evidence of physical and psychological harm to the children from the parent.

 After finding that the child would be harmed if the child was returned to the parents, the Court must determine that it is in the best interest of the child to be placed in the custody of grandparents.

 Parents also need to understand these laws and situations before turning over a child to relatives such as grandparents, even for something like an overseas military assignment.
 Remember: